 In calm, their inbox gets hit by you.

-They are in the mode of making decisions
+they’re in the mode of making decisions

 You appear to have arrived at the most opportune moment.

-And that is not a coincidence.
-It is designed.
+And that’s not a coincidence. it’s designed.

 Cold Email Timing Cheatsheet (Quick Wins)